PedroBarcha/local-pixelcanvas.io-bot/README.md

 # pixel-canvas-bot
-A bot that automatically places pixels in http://pixelcanvas.io
+A bot that automatically places pixels in http://pixelcanvas.io.
+Still under development.
+Many thanks to vitor-alves, who made most of this bot.

 ### Installation and usage